filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 - Cross-chain bridges: Enabling an exchange of information from one blockchain network to another.
 - Oracles: Connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.
-- Rollups: Rolling up multiple transactions into a single piece of data before submitting it to the blockchain.
+- Rollups: Combining multiple transactions into a single piece of data before submitting it to the blockchain.
 - Payment networks

 ### Dataverse and Data DAOs